Waves and Wave Motion: Describing Waves

 Ancient wave theories

-Scientific theories of wave propagation became more prominent in the 17th Century AD, when Galileo Galilei (1564-1642) published a clear statement of the connection between vibrating bodies and the sounds they produce.
-Robert Boyle, in a classic experiment from 1660, proved that sound can not travel through a vacuum.
+Scientific theories of wave propagation became more prominent in the 17th Century CE, when Galileo Galilei (1564-1642) published a clear statement of the connection between vibrating bodies and the sounds they produce.
+Robert Boyle, in a classic experiment from 1660, proved that sound cannot travel through a vacuum.
 Isaac Newton published a mathematical description of how sound travels in his work Principia (1686).
-In the 18th Century, French mathematician and scientist Jean Le Rond d'Alembert derived the wave equation, a thorough and general mathematical description of waves, which laid the foundations for generations of scientists to study and describe wave phenomena.
+In the 18th Century, French mathematician and scientist Jean Le Rond d'Alembert derived the wave equation, a thorough and general mathematical description of waves, which laid the foundation for generations of scientists to study and describe wave phenomena.

 Sound waves are examples of longitudinal waves: the individual particles (air molecules) vibrate back and forth in the direction that the sound is traveling.
 An example of a transverse wave is the classic sports arena phenomenon known as "The Wave."
 As the wave travels around the stadium, each spectator stands up and sits down.
 Thus, the displacement of the "particles" is perpendicular to the direction the wave travels.
 Many other waves, such as ocean waves or Rayleigh Surface Waves are combinations of longitudinal and transverse wave motion.

-Figure 3 represents a snapshot of a slinky, such as the one in the transverse wave video clip, as it is vibrating.
-The vertical axis represents the vertical position of the slinky, and the horizontal axis represents the horizontal position of the slinky.
+Figure 3 represents a snapshot of a Slinky®, such as the one in the transverse wave video clip, as it is vibrating.
+The vertical axis represents the vertical position of the Slinky®, and the horizontal axis represents its horizontal position.
 As indicated in the figure, the amplitude (A) of the wave is the maximum displacement of a particle from its equilibrium position – or the height of the wave.
-The length of the wave is the wavelength (), and is simply the length of one cycle of the wave.
+The length of the wave is the wavelength (λ), and is simply the length of one cycle of the wave.
 In the figure, the wavelength is shown as the distance between two successive wave crests.
 The wavelength can also be measured between successive troughs, or between any two equivalent points on the wave.
 Both the amplitude and the wavelength of a wave are commonly measured in meters.

-Figure 4 is a graph of the displacement of one point on the slinky as a function of time.
+Figure 4 is a graph of the displacement of one point on the Slinky® as a function of time.
 The amplitude of the wave is still the same measurement as before – the maximum displacement of the point from its equilibrium position.
-The period of the wave (T) is the time (measured in seconds) required for the point to complete one full cycle of its motion, from its highest point to its lowest and back again.
+The wave period (T) is the time (measured in seconds) required for the point to complete one full cycle of its motion, from its highest point to its lowest and back again.

 The frequency of a wave (f) (not indicated in the figure) is a measure of how frequently the point completes one cycle of its motion.
 In other words, the frequency is the number of wave cycles completed by one point along the wave in a given time period.
 The frequency of a wave is related to the period of a wave by the following equation:

-where f is the frequency and T is the period.
+Where f is the frequency and T is the wave period.
 The frequency is measured in cycles per second, or hertz (Hz).
-If the period of a wave is 10 seconds (i.e., it takes 10 seconds for the wave to complete one cycle), then the frequency is 0.1 Hz.
+If the wave period is 10 seconds (that is, it takes 10 seconds for the wave to complete one cycle), then the frequency is 0.1 Hz.
 In other words, the wave completes 0.1 cycles every second.